mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 Server-side validation works like client-side [validation](#validation).

-- Use the `GridEditRowsModel` mentioned in the [Control editing](#control-editing) section.
+- Use `onEditCellPropsChange` to set the `error` attribute to true of the respective field which will be validated.
-- Or set the event handler `onEditCellChange` for `keydown` validation
+- Validate the value in the server.
-- Set the event handler `onEditCellChangeCommitted` to validate and update the server when the change is committed.
+- Once the server responds, set the `error` attribute to false if it is valid.
+This allows to commit it.

 **Note:** To prevent the default client-side behavior, use `event.stopPropagation()`.